Martha MacGuffie: Early life and education

 MacGuffie graduated from the Beard School in Orange, New Jersey (now Morristown-Beard School) in 1942.
 In 1995, Morristown-Beard School awarded her their Distinguished Alumni Award.
 She received her bachelor's degree from Cornell University in 1946 and her medical degree from Columbia in 1949.
 MacGuffie then completed her medical internship at New York-Presbyterian Hospital in New York City in 1950.
 Starting on her job search, Macguffie asked for a recommendation from Columbia's Dean of Medicine.
 His recommendation read, "This woman is large, powerful, and tireless."

+Philanthropy

 AIDS treatment activism

 MacGuffie co-founded the Society for Hospital and Resources Exchange (SHARE) as an international nonprofit organization to promote greater treatment services for AIDS in Africa.
 SHARE has built medical facilities, organized mobile clinics, and provided training on AIDS.
 They have also provided education, social services, health services, and basic necessities to children orphaned by AIDS in Western Kenya.
 The deaths of two of MacGuffie's children from AIDS because of tainted blood transfusions for Fanconi anemia inspired her work to improve worldwide treatment of the disease.